dostee-hemin/Music-Rewind/README.md

 - Java 8 (if you don't have java 8 installed on your computer, download it here: https://www.java.com/en/

 To run the application:
-- Download the folder
+- Download the zip file
+- Unzip the file
 - Open the source folder inside
-- Run the application inside the source folder (the application will not run if it is outside the source folder)
+- Run the "MusicRewind" application inside the source folder (the application will not run if it is outside the source folder)